Propagation of chaos in mean field networks of FitzHugh-Nagumo neurons: Introduction

-\subsection{Quick result : non uniform in time propagation of chaos}
+\subsection{Quick result: non uniform in time propagation of chaos}

-We start by proving Theorem~\ref{thm_non_unif}, a non uniform in time propagation of chaos, as it highlights the basic strategy behind a coupling argument.
-Some of the following expressions will be used in the proof of Theorem~\ref{thm_unif}, in Section~\ref{sec_proof_thm_unif}.
+We start by proving Theorem~\ref{thm:non_unif}, a non uniform in time propagation of chaos, as it highlights the basic strategy behind a coupling argument.
+Some of the following expressions will be used in the proof of Theorem~\ref{thm:unif}, in Section~\ref{sec:proof_{t}hm_unif}.